koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_47_key-learning-points-session-10-transport.md

-# Key learning points: Session 10: Transport
+# Slide 47 of Lecture 11 contains information about Key learning points: Session 10: Transport
 and Logistics Services in Supply Chains
 Content:
 Literature: